Product manager interviews at Lyft can be really challenging. The questions are difficult, specific to Lyft, and cover a wide range of topics.

 Now that you know what questions to expect, let's focus on preparation.
 Here are the five most important things you can do to get an offer as a Lyft product manager.

-3.1 Deep dive into the product / organization
+3.1 Research the product / organization

 As you've probably figured out from the example questions listed above, you can't become a PM at Lyft without being familiar with the company's products and its organization.
 You'll therefore need to do some homework before your interviews.